OctopusDeploy/People/Support.md

 ## Principal Support Engineer

-_I am an influential Support Leader, a person who identifies problems and opportunities relevant to Octopus' strategy, builds consensus to invest in solutions, and guides Support to deliver significant lasting change across Octopus..
+_I am an influential Support Leader, a person who identifies problems and opportunities relevant to Octopus' strategy, builds consensus to invest in solutions, and guides Support to deliver significant lasting change across Octopus._

 _The Principal Support Engineer role builds upon the foundation of the earlier Support roles._